fbpx

 6 days before Galungan, is called ‘’Sugihan Jawa’’, in Lembongan people will clean all the temples, surrounding areas and also the things that they will use for the ceremony on Galungan day

-5 days before Galungan, is called ‘’Sugihan Bali’’ on this day people will start to make offerinsg from coconut leaves.
+5 days before Galungan, is called ‘’Sugihan Bali’’ on this day people will start to make offering from coconut leaves.
 Women in the family will start making a variety of offerings totally over 500+ by Gulangan day.

 3 days before Galungan , is called ‘’Penyekeban’, people will go to their garden to harvest fruit and do fermentation of banana so they can use it in offerings and ceremonies for Galungan.